egovernments/DIGIT-Frontend/utilities/project-factory/LOCALSETUP.md

 # Local Setup

-To setup the ProjectFactory service in your local system, clone the [Digit Frontend repository](https://github.com/egovernments/DIGIT-Frontend).
+To set up the ProjectFactory service in your local system, clone the [Digit Frontend repository](https://github.com/egovernments/DIGIT-Frontend).

 ## Dependencies